progvocab/products-service/backend/java/memory/README.md

   * **Old Generation (Tenured)**

     * Long-lived objects move here after surviving multiple GCs.
-* the age is stored in the mark word , it is incremented by 1 if the object survives GC , on crossings the threshold object is moved to old generation and the references in thread stack is updated.
+    * the age of an object is stored in the mark word , it is incremented by 1 if the object survives GC , on crossings the threshold object is moved to old generation and the references in thread stack is updated.
+  * Permanent Generation ( before Java 8 )
+    * Prior to Java 8 ,  class metadata, method info, runtime constant pool, and static variables were stored within the Heap's Permanent Generation , which is now moved out of Heap and stored in Metaspace.
 * Also includes **String Pool** (interned strings).

 ### 3. **JVM Stack**